What is the SLPA certificate Program?

 What application form do I use to apply to the SLPA certificate program?

 You must use the forms designed for applying to the SLPA certificate program in the Department of Communication Sciences and Disorders (ComD) before you apply to the University.
+Please click here for more information and the SLPA certificate program application packet.

 Do I apply to the Department of Communication Sciences and Disorders to attend the SLPA certificate program?